Geometry of the Space of Sections of Twistor Spaces with Circle Action: Introduction

 \section{Introduction}

-For a compact Riemann surface $\Sigma$ of genus at least two, and a complex semisimple Lie group $G$, the moduli space of $G$-Higgs bundles on $\Sigma$ has a hyperk\"ahler structure \cite{Hitchin87}.
-The corresponding twistor space $\Mdh(\Sigma,G)$ is known as the Deligne--Hitchin moduli spaces \cite{Si-Hodge}.
-These spaces $\Mdh(\Sigma,G)$ have been the topic of many papers in recent years; see for example \cite{CollierWentworth, HuHuang, Huang, DFKMMN, DM} and \cite{BH,BHR,BeHeRo,Hel,HelHel} and references therein.
+Given a compact Riemann surface $\Sigma$ of genus at least two and a complex semisimple Lie group $G$, the moduli space of $G$-Higgs bundles on $\Sigma$ has a hyperK\"ahler structure \cite{Hitchin87}.
+The corresponding twistor space $\mathcal{M}_{\mathrm{DH}}(\Sigma, G)$ is known as the Deligne--Hitchin moduli space \cite{Si-Hodge}.
+This space $\mathcal{M}_{\mathrm{DH}}(\Sigma, G)$ has been the topic of many papers in recent years; see, for example, \cite{CollierWentworth,DFKMMN,DM,HuHuang,Huang} and \cite{BeHeRo,BH,BHR,HelHel,Hel} and references therein.

-In \cite{BHR} the last three authors initiated a detailed investigation of the space $\mathcal S$ of holomorphic sections of the natural projection $\Mdh(\Sigma,G)\, \longrightarrow\,\C P^1$.
-Our aim here is to go deeper into the study of $\mathcal S$.
-There are two distinct sources of motivation for doing this: One is the integrable systems approach to the theory of harmonic maps from Riemann surfaces into symmetric spaces, the other being the hyperk\"ahler geometry.
+In \cite{BHR}, the last three authors initiated a detailed investigation of the space $\mathcal S$ of holomorphic sections of the natural holomorphic projection $\mathcal{M}_{\mathrm{DH}}(\Sigma, G) \longrightarrow \C P^1$.
+Our aim here is to go deeper into the systematic study of $\mathcal S$.
+There are two distinct sources of motivation for doing this: One is the integrable systems approach to the theory of harmonic maps from Riemann surfaces into symmetric spaces, the second one coming from hyperK\"ahler geometry.

-We start by explaining the latter source.
 Let $K$ be a compact real form of a complex semisimple Lie group $G$ with Lie algebra $\mathfrak{g}$.
-Hitchin's self-duality equations on $\Sigma$ are given by
+Hitchin's self-duality equations on $\Sigma$ are given by~\cite{Hitchin87}